 What do you think about drinking alcohol with eczema?
 Leave me your questions and comments below, I’d love to hear from you!
-Also, don’t forget to pin and share this article with a friend or someone who needs it!
+Also, don’t forget to share this article with a friend or someone who needs it!

 Enjoy, and drink responsibly!

 PS: Don't know where to start?
 Sign up to my free series The Clear Skin Plan !